Dre Campbell Farm

 15. Vinegar

-Vinegar is an effective all-round garden remedy for controlling certain pests, cleaning garden tools, and even controlling certain plant diseases.
+Vinegar is an effective garden remedy for controlling certain pests and plant diseases.
+It can even be used to clean garden tools.
 Some gardeners also find that it kills squash bugs.

 Therefore, make a solution by combining vinegar and water in a spray bottle at a ratio of 1:3.
 Use it to spray the bugs.